-Schedule: The schedule of time when the Virtual Server Rule will be enabled.
+- Schedule: The schedule of time when the Virtual Server Rule will be enabled.
 The schedule may be set to Always, which will allow the particular service to always be enabled.
-You can create your own times in the Tools > Schedules section.
+You can create your own times in the Tools > Schedules section. - Inbound Filter: Select Allow All (most common) or a created Inbound filter.
+You may create your own inbound filters in the Advanced > Inbound Filter page.